 - Will my payment change?
 The only reason your payment should change is if your insurance or taxes change, unless you're getting an adjustable-rate mortgage.
 Make sure you know the answer to this before closing.

 - Will the seller pay some of the fees?
-Some of the cash-to-close fees and closing costs can be paid by the seller of the home, depending on the deal.
+Some of the cash-to-close fees and closing costs can be paid for by the seller of home, depending on the deal.
 Ask your mortgage consultant about what can be paid, and what's usually paid for by the seller.

 - Is there a pre-payment penalty on this mortgage loan?
 Make sure the mortgage loan you're entering into will not cost you extra if you hope to pay it off before the end date, even if you don't think you'll be able to do so.

 - Is the neighborhood right for my family?
 Check out the neighborhood beforehand, maybe talking to a few neighbors.
 They can tell you about any general problems with the neighborhood and any specific problems with home owners.
 Also, if there are empty spaces on the block, find out what the zoning is for those spaces.
 If they are zoned for residential, no problem!
 However, if they are zoned for commercial uses, you may end up living close to a fast food place and all the traffic that comes with such restaurants.

 - Is all of the paperwork signed?
 When getting a mortgage loan, you'll sign your name about a thousand times.
 Well, maybe not that many, but you get the idea.
 Follow through on all of your efforts by asking about what you've signed and why.

 - Do I have enough money for the escrow?
 This will fund your homeowners insurance and property taxes each year.
 Make sure you're bringing enough to the closing table to set up a successful year.

 - What is the appraised value of the home?
 Keeping this figure in the back of your mind can help when it comes time to consider selling the home.
 Although the figure will change through the years, it's something to keep in mind.